hanspeide/polar-integration-docs/README.md

 ### What about an API?

 There is an API to access the data directly.
 However, it was written to support the Polar iOS app and polarb.com web-based client; it wasn't necessarily intended for third-party developers.
 As such, there's a bit of cruft that has developed over time.
 You can feel free to use it, but as it is not an "official" API, it may change at any time.
-If your approach is not well-suited to the integration techniques described above, [Contact us](http://polarb.com/contact) for further information about the API.
+If your approach is not well-suited to the integration techniques described above, [contact us](http://polarb.com/contact) for further information about the API.

 Here is an example of the API: